 On Cromane Beach there is Dooks Golfing.
 More amazing golf courses are in neighboured Killorglin, Killarney or in Cahersiveen.
 We suggest to visit their websites upfront for renting gear and the rates.

 There is an amazing setting for wild water kayaking on the upper Carragh Lake River.
 On lower Carragh Lake River there are scenic places for trout and salmon fishing.
-Don't forget to buy the persmission at Sheahan`s in Glenbeigh first, you might get controlled.
+Don't forget to buy the persmission at Sheahan`s in Glenbeigh first, you might get controlled, rules for fishing are strict.

 There are outstanding climbing possibilities at Gap of Dunloe.
 We trustworthy recommend to contact Nathan, from Outdoors Ireland, for a guided tour.